Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Another benefit of growing basil is that you are sure you have fresh basil.
 Sure the stuff you buy from the store in the produce sections says fresh.
 But really, how fresh can something be that had to get picked, go through a packaging process from who knows where then travel to your grocery store?
 When you grow basil on your own, no matter if it’s on your kitchen windowsill or out in your vegetable garden, you know how fresh that basil is.

 Basil is one of those herbs that grow easily.
 So if you aren’t exactly the best at gardening, basil will make it easy on you.
 You can grow basil indoors and outdoors.
-So regardless of your current gardening situations, if you have a full blown backyard garden, or just a windowsill or small apartment balcony you can grow your own basil.
+So regardless of your current gardening situation, if you have a full-blown backyard garden, or just a windowsill or small apartment balcony you can grow your own basil.

 You can even get a small hydroponics growing system and grow basil like crazy inside with the iDOO Hydroponics Growing System:

 Basil is also a great companion plant for tomatoes.
-It will help keep insects away from your tomato plants and helps with the flavor of the tomatoes growing on you plants.
-Companion planting is a great tool to use in your garden and basil is one of the easy to use herbs for companion planting.
+It will help keep insects away from your tomato plants and helps with the flavor of the tomatoes growing on your plants.
+Companion planting is a great tool to use in your garden and basil is one of the easy-to-use herbs for companion planting.
 You can even put it in a pot with your tomato plant if you are growing tomatoes in containers.
-Other garden vegetables and herbs that basil is a great companion plant for are beans, beets, eggplant, peppers, oregano, chives and potatoes.
+Other garden vegetables and herbs that basil is a great companion plant for are beans, beets, eggplant, peppers, chives, and potatoes.

 Growing Basil – The Basics

-Basil is an easy to grow herb that doesn’t require too much beyond some good soil that is well drained, some sunlight (or grow light), and water.
-You can even grow his herb from scraps you have left over from a another plant.
+Basil is an easy-to-grow herb that doesn’t require too much beyond some good soil that is well-drained, some sunlight (or grow light), and water.
+You can even grow his herb from scraps you have leftover from another plant.

 If you’ve never done anything with gardening before, basil isn’t anything that is going to make it hard for you.